 Dry Start Method

-For those of you who don’t know what is the dry start method, is where you scape the tank, put in the substrate, put in the hardscape and then plant the plant without water.
+For those of you who don’t know what the dry start method is, it’s where you scape the tank, put in the substrate, put in the hardscape, and then plant the plant without water.

-When you have a full dwarf baby tears carpet, you fill the tank with water and the tank looks good immediately from day one.
-But then you have again to make a cycle, because the biology is not yet there, and the filter is not running.
+When you have a full dwarf baby tears carpet, you fill the tank with water, and the tank looks good immediately from day one.
+But then you have to start a cycle again, because the biology is not yet there, and the filter is not running.